nails/common/docs/services/event.md

 ### Dynamic subscriptions

-If you only need a subscription to be attached in certain circumstances, then you can add a new subscription on-the-fly using the `Event` service's `subscribe($sEvent, $sNamespace, $mCallback)` method.
+If you only need a subscription to be attached in certain circumstances, then you can add a new subscription on-the-fly using the `Event` service's `subscribe($sEvent, $sNamespace, $mCallback, $bOnce = false)` method.

     $oEventService = Factory::service('Event');
     $oEventService->subscribe(\App\Events::USER_YELL, 'app', [$this, 'myCallback']);